JustinCThomas/MiracleLetter/README.md

 5. As a user I can change my password.
 (Next Sprint)
 6. As a user I can customize a letter.
 7. As a user I can add a customized letter and chosen envelope to cart.
 (Next Sprint)
-8. As a user I can place an order (Next Sprint)
+8. As a user I can place an order.
+(Next Sprint)
 9. As a user I can see previously placed orders and their details.
 (Next Sprint)
-10. As a user I can delete an order (Next Sprint)
+10. As a user I can delete an order.
+(Next Sprint)

 ## Author